‘It’s been a rollercoaster!’ Harry Jarman, founder of men’s lifestyle magazine The Gentleman’s Journal, on how he’s spent the last decade.

 ‘As much as it’s 10 years old, I feel like we’re still very much at the embryo stage because each year, it just gets bigger.
 It’s been a lot of fun’.
 Harry created The Gentleman’s Journal, a luxury magazine covering fashion, food, travel and more, almost by accident.
 He was running a men’s swimwear brand - ‘a very quick, short failure’ – and finding it difficult to get press.
 ‘For a startup, it was pretty much impossible unless you signed a cheque for £25,000 minimum’.
 So the only answer was to create an advertising platform himself.

 A digital blog swiftly expanded and caught fire.
 ‘It was at that time when social media was - they weren’t monetising it, they were still just growing the audience.
 Instagram was trying to work out what it was.
-And so we just grew and grew. print magazine followed, bucking the trend and launching at a time when other publications were folding and going online.
+And so we just grew and grew.’
+A print magazine followed, bucking the trend and launching at a time when other publications were folding and going online.

 Luxury is different, Harry tells me, but is not without its shortcomings.
 ‘I think that ultimately we’re in a really competitive space.
 It’s not what you would call a growing market, like gaming or tech - you do have to work twice as hard to stand out.’
 It’s clear he’s done just that and now runs G Studio alongside the magazine, an agency and production house creating campaigns across print, digital and film.
 It seems that brands, such as Tod’s and Breitling, loved The Gentleman’s Journal shoots so much, they wanted more.
 No higher compliment, surely.